 Since August 2017 I have been based in the Arup London Office as a Senior Geomorphologist / Geologist, providing input for a number of international projects.

 Passion and genuine interest in what you do is important.
-Keep a learning attitude on-the-job with proactive engagement in continual professional department activities is also essential.
-In consultancy firms getting chartered is a benchmark for further career development.
+Keeping a learning on-the-job attitude and being proactive in continuing professional development activities is also essential.
+In consultancy firms, getting chartered is a benchmark for further career development.

-At work, I provide specialist geomorphological and geological assessment in a variety of site-specific to large regional scale development and infrastructure projects including geohazard mitigation strategies.
+I provide specialist geomorphological and geological assessment in a variety of site-specific and large regional scale development and infrastructure projects including geohazard mitigation strategies.

 Technically I have been the project lead Geomorphologist / Geologist for a number of natural terrain hazard assessment projects, especially on landslides.
 Work duties include review and preparation of technical reports for feasibility and site development planning studies, aerial photo interpretation and field work.